qiuxintao101/cobra/docs/tutorials.rst

      snakemake all -np

-  As seen above The ``-np`` command of *Snakemake* outputs the execution plan of the run instead of actually perform the steps.
+  As seen above the ``-np`` command of *Snakemake* outputs the execution plan of the run instead of actually perform the steps.
 It produces a job count list, that is, a list of all the snakemake rules that will be run to achieve the outputs, and a summary for each snakemake rule including the rule name, input, and output.